-Retaining wall design engineer Clint Hines, P.E., principal at JC Hines & Associates, LLC, was brought into the fold for the redesign of the project.
-Hines explored options like a cast in-place solution, which proved to be too cost-prohibitive, and a Federal Highway Administration (FHWA) Stable Feature Wall, which wasn’t possible without a few more feet for geogrid in front of the rock cut.
+Retaining wall design engineer Clint Hines, P.E., principal at JC Hines & Associates, was brought into the fold for the redesign of the project.
+Hines explored options like a cast in-place solution, which proved to be too cost prohibitive, and a Federal Highway Administration (FHWA) Stable Feature Wall, which wasn’t possible without a few more feet for geogrid in front of the rock cut.

 Hines was actually able to achieve the necessary height for the redesign with a Redi-Rock gravity wall using the newest innovation in the Redi-Rock system -- Redi-Rock XL Hollow Core Retaining blocks.

 “The only way we could get up and down at the heights that were now required was really going to be with the XL units,” said Hines.

 Redi-Rock XL is a new, hollow-core retaining block that is twice the height of standard Redi-Rock blocks at 36 inches (914 millimeters) tall, and available in 52, 72 and 96 inch (1,320, 1,830, and 2,440-millimeter) widths.
 The three block sizes round out the Redi-Rock system to help build taller walls in tight spaces while using less concrete.

 “The XL units really help us get above the 15-foot [4.6-meter] height with maintaining the standard Redi-Rock 5 degree batter and helps us build taller structures in a narrower footprint,” said Hines.